tabashir/zotero_dataserver-docker/README.md

 This image was build following the instructions for installing a Zotero dataserver at (http://git.27o.de/dataserver/about/), which is an updated procedure of [this document](https://github.com/Panzerkampfwagen/dataserver/blob/master/misc/Zotero_Data_Server_Installation_Debian.pdf).

+NOTE:

-NOTE: This is now running jessie.
+* This is now running jessie.
 Later versions of linux kernel cause segfaults running bash on wheezy
+* This is designed to run behind an SSL proxy (nginx/haproxy) as it exposes plain http

 ## Build the image